About the LISA 2020 Global Network

 LISA 2020 is implemented by the University of Colorado Boulder’s Laboratory for Interdisciplinary Statistical Analysis (LISA) in cooperation with the U.S. Agency for International Development (USAID) Accelerating Local Potential (ALP) Program under Cooperative Agreement Number: 7200AA18CA00022.

-LISA 2020 is led by Dr. Eric Vance (Eric.Vance@colorado.edu) at the University of Colorado Boulder's Department of Applied Mathematics.
+The LISA 2020 Global Network is led by Dr. Eric Vance (Eric.Vance@colorado.edu) at the University of Colorado Boulder's Department of Applied Mathematics.

-For more information about joining the LISA 2020 Network, please see our Processes and Policies page.
+For more information about joining the LISA 2020 Global Network, please see our Processes and Policies page.